leeryan/simple-mvc/README.md

 The Model
 --------------------------------

 The model is where all the applications data is stored.
-These are stored in the form of JavaScript objects.
+They are stored in the form of JavaScript objects.

 <pre>

 {
 	airline: 'Oceanic',
 	number: '815',